-We meet every second Monday of the month for talks and demonstrations in the Bradford CVS Mabel Booth room from 7:00pm onwards.
+We normally meet (but see below) every second Tuesday of the month for talks and demonstrations from 7:00pm onwards at BCB Radio.

 Why not come along to a meeting?

-As only David had come with anything to share, we rambled round a wide range of topics.
+As no-one apart from Brian had brought anything to share, the conversation roamed across a range of non-computing topics.